photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 Ugly Baby {#ugly-baby .unnumbered}
 ---------

 A woman gets on a bus with her baby.
-The bus driver says, Ugh, that’s the ugliest baby I’ve ever seen!
+The bus driver says, “Ugh, that’s the ugliest baby I’ve ever seen!”
 The woman walks to the rear of the bus and sits down, fuming.
-She says to a man next to her, The driver just insulted me!
-The man says, You should go up there and tell him off.
-Go on, I’ll hold your monkey for you.
+She says to a man next to her, “The driver just insulted me!”
+The man says, “You should go up there and tell him off.
+Go on, I’ll hold your monkey for you.”

 First Day of School {#first-day-of-school .unnumbered}
 -------------------

 It’s the first day of school.
-Harry’s mother goes into his bedroom and says, Come on Harry!
+Harry’s mother goes into his bedroom and says, “Come on Harry!
 Time to get up!
-You have to go to school today!
+You have to go to school today!”

-But I don’t want to go to school, replies Harry, I want to stay in bed.
-Why do I have to go to school?!
+“But I don’t want to go to school,” replies Harry, “I want to stay in bed.
+Why do I have to go to school?!”

-Because, answers his mother, you’re the teacher!
+“Because,” answers his mother, “you’re the teacher!”

 Camping {#camping-1 .unnumbered}
 -------